 SRA Liaison Lead

 Hamish is based in Fulham, London.
 Having initially specialised in copyright and trade mark work, both in the City and New York City, his practice now includes conveyancing, wills trusts and probate, as well as litigation.
 Married with three children, when Hamish is not in the office or involved in SPG matters he enjoys open-air swimming, sailing, overnight bike rides, and also has a passion for the theatre.

-Nick was admitted as a solicitor in 1979 and was a partner in two firms in the London area before starting his own practice in the West End in 1987.
-In 2011 he moved on to create his niche commercial and family practice in Chancery Lane.
-He is a Member of the Solicitors Family Law Association and has trained other professionals on family law matters and money laundering.
-Nick is married with four children and he has a range of hobbies which include music, tennis, reading and photography.
+Nick was admitted as a solicitor in 1979 and was a junior partner in two firms in London before starting his own practice in the West End in 1987.
+In 2011 he moved on to create a niche international commercial and family practice in Chancery Lane.
+He is a Member of the Solicitors Family Law Association and has trained other professionals on family law matters and anti- money laundering.
+Nick is married with four children and he has a range of hobbies which include travel, music, tennis, reading and photography.